Quasar: Lensed multiples

 A multiple-image quasar is a quasar whose light undergoes gravitational lensing, resulting in double, triple or quadruple images of the same quasar.
 The first such gravitational lens to be discovered was the double-imaged quasar Q0957+561 (or Twin Quasar) in 1979.

 An example of a triply lensed quasar is PG1115+08.

 Several quadruple-image quasars are known, including the Einstein Cross and the Cloverleaf Quasar, with the first such discoveries happening in the mid-1980s.

-The Gaia astrometric all sky survey has already discovered a dozen or so Einstein crosses, and continued work with its data releases has potential to identify many more still.
+The Gaia astrometric all-sky survey has already discovered a dozen or so Einstein crosses, and continued work with its data releases has the potential to identify many more still.

 A relatively recent topic of research called "time delay cosmology" uses multiple-lens quasars to probe the Hubble tension.
 When differing images of a single source have differing path lengths, that difference can be measured via the time delay between flickers in the images.
-The path length difference plus modelling the deflecting mass can be used to estimate the absolute distance of the source; that enables a cosmic distance measurement independent of the standard cosmic distance ladder.
+The path length difference, plus modelling the deflecting mass, can be used to estimate the absolute distance of the source, which enables a cosmic distance measurement independent of the standard cosmic distance ladder.
 Some results from 2020, claiming precision of 2-3%, were later determined to suffer from systematic errors due to overly strong assumptions; in 2025, the TDCOSMO collaboration significantly weakened the assumptions, publishing a result of 71.6±3.9 Mpc (around 5% precision).